beckn/protocol-specifications/README.md

 ## Communication Protocol Via Beckn Gateway

-Most communication in a beckn enabled network involves two entities - the BAP and the BPP.
+Most communication in a beckn enabled network involves two entities - the Beckn Access Provider (BAP)  and the Beckn Provider Platform (BPP).
 But sometimes during the discovery stage, an intermediate entity like a Beckn Gateway (BG) is involved.
 In those cases, the recommended flow of communication is as follows.

-If the address of the BPP is _not_ specified in the `context` field of the request body, only then should the BAP should call the `search` request to the BG.
-The BG may then broadcast this request to multiple BPPs that match the `context` of the request.
+If the address of the Beckn Provider Platform (BPP) is _not_ specified in the `context` field of the request body, only then should the Beckn Access Provider (BAP)  should call the `search` request to the Beckn Gateway (BG).
+The Beckn Gateway (BG) may then broadcast this request to multiple Beckn Provider Platform (BPP)s that match the `context` of the request.

-Sometimes the BG may query a Registry via the `lookup` API to get the BPP addresses that _match_ the `context` and then broadcast the message to those BPPs.
+Sometimes the Beckn Gateway (BG) may query a Registry via the `lookup` API to get the Beckn Provider Platform (BPP) addresses that _match_ the `context` and then broadcast the message to those Beckn Provider Platform (BPP)s.

-The BPPs immediately respond with ACKs.
-Soon after, the BPPs call the `on_search` API which is sent back to the BG.
-The BG then forwards those requests back to the BAPs.
+The Beckn Provider Platform (BPP)s immediately respond with ACKs.
+Soon after, the Beckn Provider Platform (BPP)s call the `on_search` API which is sent back to the Beckn Gateway (BG).
+The Beckn Gateway (BG) then forwards those requests back to the Beckn Access Provider (BAP) s.

-To protect the privacy and confidentiality of the end user, it is recommended not to send _Personally Identifiable Information_ (PII) or _transactional information_ in the `message` object when transmitting via a BG.
-The BG should be able to only use the `context` header to perform BPP discovery and routing.
+To protect the privacy and confidentiality of the end user, it is recommended not to send _Personally Identifiable Information_ (PII) or _transactional information_ in the `message` object when transmitting via a Beckn Gateway (BG).
+The Beckn Gateway (BG) should be able to only use the `context` header to perform Beckn Provider Platform (BPP) discovery and routing.

 # Acknowledgments